French Air and Space Force: 1945–present

 After 1945, France rebuilt its aircraft industry.
 The French Air Force participated in several colonial wars during the Empire such as French Indochina after the Second World War.
 Since 1945, the French Air Force was notably engaged in Indochina (1945–1954).

-The French Air Force was active in Algeria from 1952 until 1962 and Suez (1956), later Mauritania and Chad, the Persian Gulf (1990–1991), ex-Yugoslavia and more recently in Afghanistan, Mali and Iraq.
+The French Air Force was active in the Algerian War from 1952 until 1962 and Suez (1956), later Mauritania and Chad, the Persian Gulf (1990–1991), ex-Yugoslavia and more recently in Afghanistan, Mali and Iraq.

 From 1964 until 1971 the French Air Force had the unique responsibility for the French nuclear arm via Dassault Mirage IV or ballistic missiles of Air Base 200 Apt-Saint-Christol on the Plateau d'Albion.